cloudbitvps/developers.scalingo.com/markdown/index.md

 ## Introduction

+The Scalingo V1 API is a publicly available interface allowing developers to control Scalingo's entire cloud computing platform and access to the rich Scalingo dataset.
+The interface is stable and currently used by the Scalingo [command line client](http://cli.scalingo.com) (written in Go) and [dashboard](https://my.scalingo.com) (an EmberJS app).
+However, changes are occasionally made to improve performance and enhance features.
+See the changelog for more details.

 The current API version is the __v1__.
 All the endpoints are prefixed by `/v1`.
 It's only available through HTTPS: it's TLS, or nothing.